zeek/zeek/examples/ids/index.rst

 As a final note, the :doc:`detect-bruteforcing.zeek
 </scripts/policy/protocols/ftp/detect-bruteforcing.zeek>` script above is
-included with Bro out of the box.
+included with Zeek out of the box.
 Use this feature by loading this script during startup.

 -------------